openssl/openssl/INSTALL.md

     --with-rand-seed=seed1[,seed2,...]

-A comma separated list of seeding methods which will be tried by OpenSSL in order to obtain random input (a.k.a "entropy") for seeding its cryptographically secure random number generator (CSPRNG).
+A comma separated list of seeding methods which will be tried by OpenSSL in order to obtain random input (aka "entropy") for seeding its cryptographically secure random number generator (CSPRNG).
 The current seeding methods are: